-The velocity of the particle motion at the sensitive area of the SUT on the transfer block was measured by using a Scanning Laser Vibrometer (model PSV 400, Polytec) hereafter called "LVM".
-Fig. 2-2 shows the positions of 161 measured points:10 rings of 16 points each, plus one in center.
-The ring radius increases by 1,27 mm per ring.
-The covered area comprises 25.4 mm diameter.
-For each dot one signal "velocity vs time" is produced.
+The velocity of the particle motion normal (90°) to the transmitter's face was measured by using a scanning laser vibrometer (Polytec PSV 400), hereafter called "LVM".
+Fig. 2-2 shows the positions of 161 measured points:10 rings of 16 points each, plus one in the center.
+The outermost ring covered a circular area of 25,4 mm diameter.
+For improved signal-to-noise ratio 200 measurements per position were averaged to one signal "velocity vs time".

-Sixteen time-series signals at 16 points per ring were averaged to one time-series signal per ring.
-From center point (ring 0) outwards up to the ring number of interest (1 to 9), the ring signals were averaged considering different weights per ring.

-Data of the outermost ring 10 was not used, because of noise influence.
+Sixteen time-series signals from sixteen positions per ring were averaged to one time-series signal per ring.
+From center point (ring 0) outwards up to the ring number of interest (1 to 9), the ring signals were averaged considering the proper weight per ring.
+Data of the outermost ring 10 was not used, due to reduced signal-to-noise ratio.
+Analyzing data over a varied center distance shall reveal, if so, a non-uniform motion distribution.
+For sensitivity verification, the ring numbers averaged shall be adopted to the size of the sensitive area of the SUT.